Changing Your Mind, Part 2: Rewiring Your Brain

 The power of decision in changing your beliefs

-Most people get stuck in personal development at a very specific point.
+Most people get stuck in personal development and on the journey to Self-realisation, at a very specific point.
 The actual changing of their beliefs.
-In the progression of your personal growth, you go through a variety of stages.
+In the progression of your personal growth and transformation, you go through a variety of stages.
 The first stage is a total lack of awareness.
 You believe the external world is chaotic and unpredictable and that joy, change, accomplishment, and success depends upon a lining up of circumstances that produce those desired results.
-Luck, in effect, seems to be the determining factor between the happy and unhappy.
+Luck, in effect, seems to be the determining factor between the happy (joyous and free) and unhappy (restlessness, irritability and discontent).
 The second stage occurs when one is first exposed to spiritual concepts.
 You realise that your external reality isn't random but an actualised reflection of your inner architecture and belief systems.
 You may not be particularly aware of your limiting beliefs, but you know that they are there.
 And they're unconsciously informing the decisions you make and the coincidences and synchronicities that are occurring in your life.
 The goal from the second stage of personal growth is to move into the third stage which is hallmarked by increased self-awareness.
 You gain greater insights into what you actually believe and think.
 You begin to tune in to the inner dialogue and are able to realise that the little voice in your head isn't actually you but a pre-programmed automatic response to the experiences of your life.
 You still have the same brain - you're just acutely aware that it isn't programmed in alignment with the life, business, or relationships you want.
 This awareness is accompanied by an intensification of dissatisfaction, frustrations, stress, overwhelm, and generalised suffering.
+Buddha said that “Nothing can harm you as much as your own thoughts unguarded.”
 This is where most people stop and that so many are frustrated and feeling unfulfilled and incomplete in their personal growth journey.
 This gap, between personal development one 1.0 and personal development 2.0, is hallmarked by an intellectual understanding of personal growth concepts and philosophies, yet void of the actual transformation itself.
+It requires a shift from over-intellectualisation to leading from the heart.
 It is in this gap that the vast majority of seekers get stuck.
+But it is only a short distance from the head to the heart once we are on the spiritual path.
 No one needed to convince me that my beliefs were holding me back, but I didn't have a strategy or practice for actually changing them: For rewiring my own brain.
 I refer to this phase of development as ‘self-awareness purgatory’: Where you become acutely aware of your limiting beliefs but don't know how to replace them.
 It's a painful and uncomfortable phase of the process it is often where people get so frustrated with personal growth that they either become entrenched in a lifelong addiction of trying to discover how to fix themselves or they just flat out give up.

 Beginning in her early thirties, Byron Katie was so depressed and stuck in self-loathing that she was often unable to get out of bed for days or weeks at a time.
 One morning, in a sudden moment of life-changing insight, she saw that her suffering came from her beliefs and thoughts about her situation—such as “My life is horrible,” and “I don’t deserve happiness”—and not from the situation itself.
 She realised a simple truth: When she believed her thoughts, she suffered, and when she didn’t, she was happy.